mbdevpl/ingit/README.rst

 Use ``PATH`` to provide the path to root directory of repository.
 If not provided, current working directory is used.

+Normally, resolved absolute path is stored in the configuration.
+However, if path is within the configured repos root directory (i.e. "repos_path" in runtime configuraion) then path relative to the repos root is stored instead.
+Additinally, if the repository is stored directly in the configured repos root (i.e. there are no intermediate directories) then path is not stored at all.

+Such behaviour is implemented to make configuration file much less verbose in typical usage scenarios.

 Use ``--tags`` to provide tags for this repository, they will be added to the initial configuration.

+Tags have no other effect than making repository filtering easier.

 ``ingit status``